TileDB-Inc/MariaDB-Runbook/README.md

 If you see no pending pods, you are ready to configure and deploy your MariaDB instance.

-## Deploying and Configuring Your MariaDB Instnace
+## Deploying and Configuring Your MariaDB Instance
 As previously mentioned, MariaDB and supporting configurations can be deployed via Custom Resource Definitions.
 Our MariaDB instance Custom Resource Definitions are in the **/initialize** directory of the MariaDB Operator repo you just cloned.
 Navigate to **/initialize** to view, edit, and apply the manifests in order to configure your MariaDB instance.

 Within that directory you should see the following files: